 Few modern performers have the mainstream appeal or the show-stealing skills of Bruno Mars.
 Right up there with Michael Jackson and Prince, it’s hard to think of another artist that is such an obvious no-brainer choice for a halftime show.
 Yet, even those who were familiar with Mars’ work left this one stunned from a true masterpiece of production.
 Mars bounces around the stage from vocals to instruments like a teenage prodigy who just discovered he could be every member of a band.
 It also features the most random special guests in the show’s history, as the Red Hot Chili Peppers make a surprise appearance.
 As strange as it all sounds, it works shockingly well.
 Mars’ performance was so beloved he would be asked back just two years later to collaborate with Beyoncé and Coldplay for the 50th Anniversary of the Super Bowl. – A.B.

 Shakira & J. Lo (2020)

-Let’s hope this weekend The Weeknd can put on a spectacle that lives up to those performers who have paved the way for him.
+This Sunday, Feb.
+13, Dr. Dre, Kendrick Lamar, Snoop Dogg, Eminem and Mary J. Blige will take the Super Bowl halftime stage.
+Wow, talk about 90s hip-hop royalty.
+Let’s see if they can put on a spectacle that lives up to the performances on this list.
 Now, help yourself to chips & guac and there’s chili in the crockpot.
-And, oh yeah, I think some guys are going to play a football game, too.
+And, oh yeah, I think some guys are going to play a football game in between the commercials, too.